Defra-Data-Science-Centre-of-Excellence/elmo-geo/README.md

 ## Getting Started
-Request DASH Access, using the MyIT request "[DASH Order Guide][dash_myit]".
-You will need access to:
+Use DASH's [onbording guide][dash_onboarding] to get access, it requires you to submit a MyIT ticket.
+For elmo-geo you will need extra permissions.
 |   |   |
 |---|---|
 Workspace | PRDDAPINFDB02<b>406</b>